Particl-Community/academy/intro/intro_general_functions.rst

 - Listing templates are reused everytime you want to republish an item on the marketplace.
 - When a listing expires, the listing template saves its comments, feedback, and Q&A.
 - When a listing expires, it keeps its moderation score.
-- Listing templates can push listings on multiple user markets and storefronts
+- Listing templates can push listings on multiple community markets and storefronts

 Two-Party Escrow System
 ~~~~~~~~~~~~~~~~~~~~~~~